elliotchau/ECO395M-Exercise-1/Exercise_1,_Problem_1.md

 ![boxplot](https://user-images.githubusercontent.com/47119252/52556231-9132d600-2db1-11e9-9abe-02b5c323db66.png)

 Now that we have determined that occupancy is far from 100%, our cleaned data set indicates that the square foot premium for green buildings is much lower than what the guru stated.
-After our process, we found that green buildings only command a $0.60/sq ft premium.
+After our process, we found that green buildings only command a marginal $0.60/sq ft premium.
 This substantially increases the period required for a break-even return on investment.
 The following table shows the payoff over a span of 19 years.

 ``` r
 table